eddmann/eddmann.github.io/_posts/2013/2013-12-30-implementing-a-singly-linked-list-in-c.md

 ```

 The above method bootstraps the implementation together, providing us with an example of inserting items initially at the tail and then at the head.
-We then delete four items from the list, in a similar manner to the insertion step, deleting half from the tail and the other half from the head.
+We then delete four items from the list in a similar manner to the insertion step, deleting half from the tail and the other half from the head.

 ```bash
 $ gcc linkedlist.c -o linkedlist && ./linkedlist